aanmeba/t1a3_termianl_app/README.md

 1. Make sure Ruby (2.7.0 or higher) is installed in your local.
 Check your Ruby version with `which ruby` in the command line.

-2. Run the bash script file to install the dependencies with `./install_dependencies.sh` in your command line.
+2. Run the bash script file to install the dependencies then run the program with `./install_and_run.sh` in your command line.
     * If you would like to install them manually, please follow the instruction below.

         ```